WIHI-org/WIHI-Text-Editor/README.md

 Our take on creating an  IDE

 # SETUP
-To run dev with dearimgui clone contents of this repository in dependencies/imgui folder and follow setup steps Add this to your ols.json in collections section
+To run execute build.py in dependencies/imgui and follow [setup steps](https://gitlab.com/L-4/odin-imgui) from that repo [] Add this to your ols.json in collections section
 ```
 {